itsnikhil/blog/content/resume/index.md

 - [**JOURNAL**](https://gallery.fitbit.com/details/54e930eb-bec8-4697-ab40-0147a43a6da2) - `JavaScript Fitbit SDK`

     A personal tool to motivate and to look back and analyze one’s life events.
 Evolving project which receives feature updates regularly.
-Journal app has been appreciated by hundreds of Fitbit users (300+ 5-star rating as of September 2020)
+Journal app has been appreciated by hundreds of Fitbit users (450+ 5-star rating as of May 2021)

 - [**GMBOT**](https://itsnikhil.github.io/gmbot-site) - `Python, MySQL, Discord.py, AsyncIO, Scheduling`